TexaCaliCoder/Call-Em-All-Challenge/THOUGHTS.md

 searched High and Low to resolve the CORS issue and found a workaround using cors-anywhere.herokuapp.com to preppend my axios call.

+I probably could have done more like displaying user images and names for going and waitlist. but I chose to make the site mobile responsive instead.
+I realize I had a week for this but I don't have a lot of personal time from my current job which is a reason I am looking else where among other reasons.